HYSTERECTOMY RESOURCES

 Following my experience, I wanted to create some resources that could support other lesbian and queer folk going through this surgery and recovery.

-Below, you’ll find links to a video on YouTube, a journal to support healing and recovery, and some pieces of writing – spanning everything from making the decision to have surgery, to reclaiming my sex life afterwards.
+Below, you’ll find links to a video on YouTube, a journal to support healing and recovery, a ‘queer hysterectomy’ zine, and some pieces of writing – spanning everything from making the decision to have surgery, to reclaiming my sex life afterwards.

 If you are part of the LGBTQ+ umbrella and looking for some support and advice about having a hysterectomy, this video is for you.